yxyang/locomotion_simulation/README.md

-# Environment for A1 and Laikago Robot Simulation
+# Environment for A1 Robot Simulation

-This is the simulated environment for the A1 and Laikago quadruped robot.
+This is the simulated environment and real-robot interface for the A1 robot.
 The codebase can be installed directly as a PIP package, or cloned for further configurations.

+The codebase also includes a whole-body controller that can walk the robot in both simulation and real world.

 ## Getting started
 To start, just clone the codebase, and install the dependencies using